jasonbayton/11ty/_src/blog/2022/11/november-play-policy-changes.md

 Play policies around minimum targetSDK version have been around for a few years, but this year marks a significant change to the behaviour of applications that fail to keep pace, that will significantly impact app deployment for managed estates.

-As described in [this blog post](https://android-developers.googleblog.com/2022/04/expanding-plays-target-level-api-requirements-to-strengthen-user-security.html) and [this help article](https://support.google.com/googleplay/android-developer/answer/11926878), applications that do not target API level of 30 (Android 11) or higher in 2022 (and going forward year on year, maintain at minimum n-2 target SDK) will no longer be available to newer Android devices.
+As described in [this blog post](https://android-developers.googleblog.com/2022/04/expanding-plays-target-level-api-requirements-to-strengthen-user-security.html) and [this help article](https://support.google.com/googleplay/android-developer/answer/11926878), applications that do not target API level of 30 (Android 11) or higher in 2022 (and going forward year-on-year, maintain at minimum n-2 target SDK) will no longer be available to newer Android devices.

 ## What does that mean?